BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The wrong storage array can suck the life out of a VDI deployment.
-Before you virtualize desktops, determine your VDI storage requirements and whether your array can handle the extra load -- otherwise,
+Before you virtualize desktops, determine your VDI storage requirements and whether your array can handle the extra load -- otherwise, you may need a whole new system.

 Virtual desktop infrastructure (VDI) workloads have different storage requirements than physical server workloads.
 Physical servers generally have steady storage requirements with occasional peaks and lows.
 The workload is usually made up of a small number of machines -- often less than 10 servers for every 100 staff members.
 VDI workloads, on the other hand, can be very quiet one minute, and extremely demanding the next.
 Plus, VDI servers are made up of many small loads -- possibly as many as there are users.